Battle of Dangpo (1592): Prelude

-The Attack
+The attack

 As the Korean fleet approached the Dangpo harbor, Yi Sun-shin noticed that the flagship of this Japanese fleet was anchored among the other vessels.
 Realizing the golden opportunity, Admiral Yi led the assault with his own flagship (a turtleship) targeting the Japanese flagship.
 The sturdy construction of his turtleship allowed Yi Sun-shin to easily ram through the line of Japanese ships and position his ship right alongside the anchored Japanese flagship.
 The light construction of the Japanese ship was no match for a full broadside assault and was left sinking in minutes.
 From the turtle ship, a hail of cannonballs rained down on the other ships, destroying more vessels.
 The Koreans circled the other ships anchored and began to sink them.
 Then, Korean general Kwŏn Chun shot an arrow into Michiyuki.
 The Japanese commander fell dead and a Korean captain jumped onboard and cut off his head.
+A Korean girl who had been taken prisoner and forced to become Kurushima's mistress, in an interview after the battle, said:

+On the day of the battle, arrows and bullets rained on the pavilion vessel where he [Kurushima] sat.
+First he was hit on the brow but was unshaken, but when an arrow pierced his chest, he fell down with a loud cry", while the turtle ship "dashed close to this pavilion vessel and broke it by shooting cannonballs from the dragon's mouth and by pouring down arrows and cannonballs from other cannon".

 The Japanese soldiers panicked upon seeing the beheading of their admiral and were slaughtered by the Koreans in their confusion.
-The remaining Japanese abandoned the fight and fled into the hills.Admiral Yi ordered a landing party to destroy the enemy base on the beach, but once again was forced to recall his order when he heard reports that at least 20 ships were bearing down on them from Koje-do.
+The remaining Japanese abandoned the fight and fled into the hills.
+Admiral Yi ordered a landing party to destroy the enemy base on the beach, but once again was forced to recall his order when he heard reports that at least 20 ships were bearing down on them from Koje-do.
 Wishing to give his fleet the greatest tactical advantage possible, he ordered his ships to sail out of the bay and into the open sea.
 The battle would not continue on this day, however, as the Japanese ships made a hasty retreat into the descending darkness upon seeing the intimidating Korean fleet.